Esri/arcgis-maps-sdk-flutter-samples/lib/samples/show_magnifier/README.md

 ## How it works

 1. Create a new `ArcGISMapView` with an `ArcGISMapViewController`, and assign an `ArcGISMap` to the `ArcGISMapViewController.arcGISMap` property.
-2. Enable the magnifier using by setting the `ArcGISMapViewController.magnifiedEnabled` property to `true`.
+2. Enable the magnifier by setting the `ArcGISMapViewController.magnifiedEnabled` property to `true`.
 This will set the magnifier to be shown on the `ArcGISMap` when the user performs a long press gesture.
 Note: The default value is `false`.
 3. Optionally, set the `ArcGISMapViewController.allowMagnifierToPanMap` property to `true` to allow the map to be panned automatically when the magnifier gets near the edge of the `ArcGISMap`.
 Note: The default value is `true`.

 ## Relevant API